WqyJh/libringbuf/README.md

 Use `memalign` to allocate memory instead of `rte_zmalloc`.

-Numa awareness are not supported.
+Numa awareness are not supported yet.

 ```c
 #include <ringbuf.h>